Explore the Gila: Day Trips and Things To Do While Staying at Georgetown

 One may stop to enjoy Bill Evans Lake either going to or coming from the Catwalk.
 It is located just off of highway 180 about 29 miles northwest of Silver City.
 It is a 62-acre fishing lake that is stocked with rainbow trout and often yields record small mouth bass catches.
-Fishing, self-propelled boats or boats equipped with electric motors, and picnicking are offered here.
-Bill Evans has a restroom and a boat ramp.
+You may fish, picnic, and bring your self-propelled boats or boats equipped with electric motor to Bill Evans.
+The lake has a restroom and a boat ramp.
 A wonderful view is offered along with the chance to spot wildlife and some of the many varied species of birds in the area.

 DAY THREE: Silver City & Fort Bayard

 Folks love to check out historic down town of Silver City.
 It is an old west town turned award winning arts and culture district.
 Saturday afternoons are the best time with the most activity.
 Saturday mornings, you will find a great farmers’ market.
 Silver City has a great town museum and Western New Mexico University has an excellent museum as well.
-The Wrangler Bar and Grill on highway 180 (next to the Shell Station) is our go-to place for a great bite to eat in a casual, western atmosphere.
-One of their daily special is our locally raised, Susieville Grass-Fed Beef Burger.
-Yum!
-Our Susieville Grass-Fed beef is also available at the Food Basket store in Silver City on highway 90 near the U. S. Post Office and at the Food Basket store in Bayard on highway 180.
-At the same location as the Wrangler is the Silver City Beverage Company.
+The Wrangler’s Bar and Grill on highway 180 (next to the Shell Station) is our go-to place for a great bite to eat in a casual, western atmosphere.
+At the same location as the Wrangler’s is the Silver City Beverage Company.
 They have the best selection of craft beers, wines, and spirits in the area!
 You may also enjoy one of their unique craft beers at the Wrangler with your dining experience.